When is the Best Time to Apply for a Credit Card?

 Will I get approved?

-Some credit cards offer an easier approval process, depending on your credit history and credit scores.
-If you have excellent credit, for instance, then you might have a much wider selection of cards to choose from compared to someone with fair credit.
-So you may want to consider the target credit profile for a particular card.
+If you have excellent credit, for instance, then you might have a wide selection of cards to choose from (compared to someone with fair credit).
+So, some cards may have a low approval rating for those with lower scores and you may want to consider avoiding those cards.

-What is a bad time to apply for a credit card?
+When is a bad time to apply for a credit card?

 You don’t meet the credit score requirements

 If you’re still working on building a positive credit history, you may benefit by waiting until your score is a little higher to apply for a new card.
-Otherwise, you could be denied a card.

 You don’t meet age or income requirements